Jocelyn10/puppeteer-bot/READMe.md

 - Edit the `puppeter.json` set your username, password and add more hashtags if you like.
 - Then do `npm install` in terminal to install project dependencies
 - Be sure to use the correct selector for the data you want to scrape
+- Create your env file and add your personal credentials
 - run `node index.js` to start project

 ### Prerequisites